 • 2023 Medicaid Proposed Rule: This rule proposes changes to the misclassification of drugs, program administration, and program integrity updates under the MDRP.

-• HPMS Updates: Manufacturers will be required to indicate whether their P-number and HPMS access will be required to enter 2 new contacts in HPMS by October 31, 2024 and 3 additional contacts relation to the Inflation Rebates in HPMS by December 15, 2024.
+• HPMS Updates: Manufacturers will be required to indicate whether their P-number covers Part D only, Part B only, or Part B and D drugs in HPMS.
+Manufacturers will also be required to enter 2 new contacts in HPMS by October 31, 2024 and 3 additional contacts relating to the Inflation Rebates in HPMS by December 15, 2024.

-• New Manufacturer Discount Program: Any Manufacturers currently participating in the new Manufacturer Discount Program must make sure all participating company labeler codes are up-to-date in HPMS by November 1, 2024 in order to see this reflected on the January 2025 published participating labeler code list..
+• New Manufacturer Discount Program: Any Manufacturers currently participating in the new Manufacturer Discount Program must make sure all participating company labeler codes are up-to-date in HPMS by November 1, 2024 in order to see this reflected on the January 2025 published participating labeler code list.

 • Government Program Calculation and Reporting Updates: These include changes to the 1Q 2024 URA calculations, OPAIS 340B Pricing Component, ASP Data Collection System, and FAS SRP for FSS Sales Reporting.